 - A. The entrance door shall be under the driver's control, designed to afford easy release and to provide a positive latching device on manual operating doors to prevent accidental opening.
 When a hand lever is used, no part shall come together that will shear or crush fingers.
-Manual door controls shall not require more than 25 pounds of force to operate at any point throughout the range of operation, as tested on a 10% grade, both uphill and downhill. - B. The entrance door shall be located on the right side of the bus, opposite and within direct view of the driver.
+Manual door controls shall not require more than 25 pounds of force to operate at any point throughout the range of operation, as tested on a 10% grade, both uphill and downhill. - B. The primary entrance door shall be located on the right side of the bus, opposite and within direct view of the driver. - 1.
+In addition, buses may be equipped with a left side entrance door located immediately behind the driver to be used exclusively for curb side loading/unloading on one-way streets. - 2.
+Buses equipped with a left side entrance door shall have a mirror mounted in the upper right corner of the interior of the bus so as to provide a clear view of the left side entrance door and stepwell.